ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 ---
 ```

 Notice that the `./CN0357/AD7790/AD7790.h` and `./CN0357/CN0357.h` header files also have similar "was not declared in this scope" errors.
-We will need to remove the constructor's default arguments again in both files.
+You need to remove the constructor's default arguments again in both files.

-Line 114 of the AD7790.h header file should now look like this:
+Line 114 of the AD7790.h header file now looks like this:

 ```
 AD7790( float reference_voltage, PinName CS, PinName MOSI, PinName MISO, PinName SCK);
 ```

-Line 77 of the CN0357.h header file should now look like this:
+Line 77 of the CN0357.h header file now looks like this:

 ```
 CN0357(PinName CSAD7790, PinName CSAD5270, PinName MOSI, PinName MISO, PinName SCK);
 ```

-Run `mbed compile` once again and we now have the following errors:
+Run `mbed compile` once again.
+You now have the following errors:

 ```
 Building project CN0357-helloworld (K64F, GCC_ARM)